BenWashburn1457/seatrac_driver/README.md

 * Line 39: members of the response struct can be used in your c++ code.
 In this case we're using the beacon ID of the beacon that sent the response to send another ping to that beacon.

+Besides `SeatracDriver::on_message`, there are two other methods you can use to read a message from the beacon.
+`SeatracDriver::send_request` may be used of the message is a response to a command you sent.
+You can also use `SeatracDriver::wait_for_message(CID_E msgId, T* data, int64_t timeout)`. `wait_for_message` returns true if the message was sucessfully recieved and false otherwise.
+It has three arguements:

+* `msgId`   : The CID_E code of the message to wait for
+* `data`    : A struct that will be filled with the message data from the beacon
+* `timeout` : How long to wait for that message to be recieved

 ## Seatrac Support Webpage
 https://www.blueprintsubsea.com/seatrac/support